 Forget most of what you have been told.
-You have been poorly informed by the disease model of mental healthcare and influenced by mental health stigma.
+We have been poorly informed by the disease model of mental healthcare and influenced by mental health stigma.
 Mental illness is not abnormal nor the consequence of the subject’s behavior, and there’s a clear demarcation between neurotic and psychotic.
-Even the term mental illness is inaccurate.
+Even the term mental illness is problematic.
 Its negative perspectives and implications promulgate perceptions of incompetence, unworthiness, and undesirability.
 It is the dominant source of stigma, shame, and self-denigration.
 Realistically, we cannot eliminate the term from current models of healthcare; efforts to amend the language are promising but inadequate.

-In political correctness, the word mental defines a person or their behavior as extreme or illogical.
+The word mental defines a person or their behavior as extreme or illogical.
 In adolescence, anyone unpopular or different was a mental case or a retard.
 The urban dictionary defines mental as someone silly or stupid.
-It is often associated withviolent or divisive behavior.
-Add the word illness or disorder and we have the public stereotype of something dangerous and unpredictable who cannot fend for itself and should be isolated.
+It is often associated with violent or divisive behavior.
+Add the word illness or disorder and we have the public stereotype of someone dangerous and unpredictable who cannot fend for themselves and should be isolated.

 To the early civilizations, mental illnesses were the domain of supernatural forces and demonic possession.
 Hippocrates and diagnosticians of the 19th century favored the humours (bodily liquids).
 Lunar influence, sorcery, and witchcraft are timeless culprits.
 In the early 20th century, it was somatogenic.
 The biological approach argues that mental disorders are related to the brain’s physical structure and functioning.
 The pharmacological approach promotes it as an imbalance in brain chemistry.
 The first Diagnostic and Statistical Manual of Mental Disorders (1952) leaned heavily on environmental and biological causes.

 Dysfunction is not abnormal but a natural consequence of human development.
-A recent article in Scientific American speculates mental disorders are so common almost everyone will develop at least one diagnosable disorder at some point in their life.
+A recent article in Scientific American speculates they are so common almost everyone will develop at least one diagnosable disorder at some point in their life.
 There is nothing abnormal or unusual about them.
 They are normal facets of human development – evidence of our humanness.

 Anything that interferes with a child’s social development is detrimental to adolescent and adult emotional health.
 Childhood/adolescent abuse is a generic term to describe a broad spectrum of experiences that interfere with optimal physical, cognitive, emotional, and social development.
 It could be hereditary, environmental, or due to some traumatic experience.
 The cumulative evidence that childhood and adolescent occasions and events are the primary causal factor in lifetime emotional instability has been well-established.

 There is no legitimate argument against mind-body collaboration in disease and wellness.
-Spirit is both the core and fluid character qualities of an individual, emotion the expression of those qualities, both in collaboration with and responsive to mind and body.
+Spirit is both the core and fluid character qualities of an individual, emotion is the expression of those qualities, both in collaboration with and responsive to mind and body.

-Experts define mental illness as a “diagnosable mental, behavioral, or emotional disorder of sufficient duration to meet diagnostic criteria” that can “result in functional impairment which substantially interferes with or limits one or more major life activities.” [iv] This ‘defective’ emphasis has been the overriding psychiatric perspective for over a century.
+SAMHSA defines mental illness as a “diagnosable mental, behavioral, or emotional disorder of sufficient duration to meet diagnostic criteria” that can “result in functional impairment which substantially interferes with or limits one or more major life activities.”
+This ‘defective’ emphasis has been the overriding psychiatric perspective for over a century.
 By the 1952 publication of DSM-1, the focus had drifted from pathology (the science of the causes and effects of diseases) to pathography (the breakdown of an individual’s problems, categorizing them to facilitate diagnosis).
 Pathography is the history of an individual’s suffering, focusing on a disease model of human behavior, whereas wellness models emphasize the positive aspects of human functioning.

 Reuben, A., & Schaefer, J. (2017).
 Mental Illness Is Far More Common Than We Knew.
 Scientific American.
 Retrieved from https://blogs.scientificamerican.com/observations/mental-illness-is- 798 far-more-common-than-we-knew